Director of Parent Advocacy

 Work examples

-This is not a conventional school, and this is not conventional parent engagement.
+This is not conventional schooling, and this is not conventional parent engagement.

-At Alpha, parent advocacy functions as a growth driver, not a support service.
-You will facilitate high-trust dialogues, lead events that produce enrollment, and build commitment one family at a time.
-That requires fluency in both the messaging and the model itself.
-You must understand precisely what distinguishes Alpha—and be able to articulate that in ways that inspire action.
+At Alpha, parent advocacy functions as a strategic growth driver, not a support service.
+You will be leading high-stakes conversations, facilitating events that drive enrollment, and building conviction with individual families.
+This requires mastery of both the messaging and the educational model.
+You must understand precisely what differentiates Alpha—and how to articulate that in ways that resonate and persuade.

-Want to see the kinds of narratives you'll help create and communicate?
+Want to see the kinds of narratives you'll be helping to develop and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha dads explain why they walked away from conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic outcomes.
+Listen to three Alpha fathers discuss why they rejected conventional schooling—and how Alpha's approach has transformed their children's confidence, independence, and academic achievement.

 👉 Watch the conversation (24 min)